awslabs/aws-iatk/docs/tutorial/examples/generate_mock_events.md

 }
 ```

-In the same test, we then use the generated event as payload to invoke the Lambda Function, and assert if the return from the invocation equals to the expected value.
+In the same test, we then use the generated event as payload to invoke the Lambda function, and assert if the return from the invocation equals the expected value.

-As shown in `test_generate_eventbridge_event`, if you are generating Event Bridge events, Zion provides `zion.context_generation.eventbridge_event_context` for you to enrich a barebone Event Bridge event.
+As shown in `test_generate_eventbridge_event`, if you are generating EventBridge events, AWS CTK provides `zion.context_generation.eventbridge_event_context` for you to enrich a barebone EventBridge event.

 === "04-event_generation/tests/python/test_example_04.py"
 ```python